30 for 30 (song)

-"30 for 30" is a song by singer-songwriter SZA and rapper Kendrick Lamar.
-It was released as a single from SZA's first reissue album, Lana (2024), on January 7, 2025.
+"30 for 30" is a song by American singer-songwriter SZA and American rapper Kendrick Lamar.
+It was released on January 7, 2025, as a single from SOS Deluxe: Lana (2024), the reissue of SZA's 2022 album SOS.
 The song was written by both SZA and Lamar, along with Bobby DeBarge, Greg Williams, Anthony Jermaine White, and Michael Uzowuru while production was handled by the latter two.
+Critics noted that while Kendrick Lamar often adopts a softer tone in their collaborations, SZA delivers a more confident rap-singing performance here.
 It arrived a month after their previous two collaborations for Lamar's GNX, "Luther" and "Gloria".

 Background

 Singer-songwriter SZA and rapper Kendrick Lamar are known for their longstanding work relationship.
-Having worked together for over a decade, the two released their first song in 2014, a track from SZA's EP Z. By November 2024, the duo had collaborated on six more.
-(Note: "Easy Bake" (with Jay Rock), "Untitled 04 | 08.14.2014", "Doves in the Wind", "All the Stars", "Gloria", and "Luther") Their two latest songs were part of Lamar's sixth studio album GNX, released that month.
+The two released their sixth and seventh collaborations as part of Lamar's sixth studio album, GNX, in November 2024.
+Their first song together was from back in 2014.
+(Note: Their first seven songs are "Babylon" (2014), "Easy Bake" (2015; with Jay Rock), "Untitled 04 | 08.14.2014" (2016), "Doves in the Wind" (2017), "All the Stars" (2018), and "Gloria" and "Luther" (2024).)

-Following the release of GNX, media outlets started to speculate about a new project from SZA by the end of the year.
-Since 2023, she had been teasing a reissue of her second studio album, SOS (2022), which she called Lana.
-It was initially planned as the deluxe edition of SOS, but its tracklist expanded to essentially become its own album.
-SZA shared the full tracklist upon Lana's release, revealing a new collaboration with Lamar titled "30 for 30".
+Shortly after GNX, and the announcement of its concert tour, speculation arose about more music from SZA by the end of 2024.
+She had been teasing the reissue of her 2022 album SOS, subtitled Lana, which media outlets believed would be released that year.
+Such rumors were confirmed on December 9, the second anniversary of SOS, when SZA shared a teaser for Lana accompanied with a countdown.
+She shared the full tracklist upon its release 10 days later, revealing a new collaboration with Lamar titled "30 for 30".